yblu7/yblu7/README.md

 Xidian University.
 Before that, I received my B.S. in Information and Computing Science from Wuhan University of Technology.

-My work sits between agent engineering and backend engineering.
+My work sits at the intersection of agent engineering and backend engineering.
-I want to witness how agents change the world.

-Currently, I am a Backend Development Intern at Shopee.
+Currently, I am an Agent Development Intern at Shopee.

 ## Focus

 - Agent systems and tool-using AI
-- Domain adaptation and automatic modulation classification
 - Backend engineering
+- Domain adaptation
+- Automatic modulation classification

 ## Featured Project